RedAngel121/NytePack/README.md

 - [ ] Gateways to Eternity
   - Add an absolute metric ton of gateways with all types of mobs (add alex mobs?) *cause thats going to be fun*
   - Find out what rewards should be allowed
+- [ ] Chicken Shed Configs can allow other mobs to drop items once every 20 min

 # Big Changers
 - [ ] Add loot tabes from other mods for lightmans to insert coins into